 When I commented in Psychology Today last year about a cause of burnout I commonly saw with my coaching clients, I could never have imagined this new kind of burnout we are all feeling.
-It’s old news at this point that the world transitioned to virtual meetings in the wake of the COVID-19 pandemic.
+It’s old news at that the world has transitioned to virtual meetings in the wake of the COVID-19 pandemic.
 It’s also old news, but not as often discussed, that virtual meetings are causing an entirely new type of burnout that some are calling “Zoom fatigue.”
 When the majority of our social interactions occur through a computer screen, we have less meaningful connections and can burn out more easily (think quantity over quality).
 Most recently, the global social unrest has left us weary at best for people of all races, backgrounds, and political views.
 If anyone out there isn’t affected by burnout during this difficult year, I would love to know who you are and interview you!
 For the rest of us, I hope the following tips on enhancing the quality of your interactions bring health and wellness to your life so that you work can better flourish in your life and work:

 Recreate those “water cooler” conversations